Advanced setups

 Before you proceed, ensure you have set up all necessary GCP services.

-To run a local instance of the data management container, you need to set all of the environment variables in the custom_dc/env.list file, including all the GCP ones.
+To run a local instance of the data management container, you need to set all of the GCP-related environment variables in the custom_dc/env.list file.

-4. Set the value of INPUT_DIR to the full local path where your CSV, JSON, and JSON files are located.
+3. Set the value of INPUT_DIR to the full local path where your CSV, JSON, and MCF files are located.

 • Bash script